bernedom/bernedom.github.io/_posts/2019-06-24-cmake-interface-lib.md

 After setting up the configuration for installing the library, the files to be installed can be passed to CMake by using the `install` function.

-First the file containing the installation-targets as defined above, is created and copied to the installation folder.
+First, the file containing the installation targets as defined above is created and copied to the installation folder.
 The `EXPORT` keyword at the beginning tells CMake to export the installation targets which are defined in the file `SITargets.cmake` which is created in the build folder when building the project to the `DESTINATION` specified.
 All targets are to be placed in the `NAMESPACE` `SI::`.

 ```cmake
 install(EXPORT ${PROJECT_NAME}_Targets